deepgram/web-next/content/blog/posts/how-to-get-a-job-in-deep-learning/index.md

 ![Neural network math - Image Credit: Wikimedia](https://upload.wikimedia.org/wikipedia/commons/f/ff/Rosenblattperceptron.png)

 Obviously, there is also going to be some programming involved.
 As you can see [from this list of deep learning libraries](http://www.teglor.com/b/deep-learning-libraries-language-cm569/), most of the popular libraries are written in Python and R, so some knowledge of Python or R would also be helpful.
 If you need to bone up on your math or programming skills, there are plenty of very high quality resources online to use.
-Also, as we mentioned above, having a decent graphics card (or accessing a GPU instance through a cloud computing platform like Amazon Web Services or one of the other hosting providers listed [here](http://www.nvidia.com/object/gpu-cloud-computing-services.html)).
+Also, as we mentioned above, having a decent graphics card (or accessing a GPU instance through a cloud computing platform like Amazon Web Services or another hosting provider).

 ## Where To Learn About Deep Learning